Barbie Fairytopia: Magic of the Rainbow: Plot

 With the guardians in comas, the Enchantress gathers the apprentices and informs them they will need to perform the "Flight of Spring", even though they are not fully trained.
 The apprentices practice the steps of the "Flight of Spring", a magical dance that, only when correctly executed, can awaken the magical rainbow that marks the end of winter.
 During the flight, a small slip-up causes Elina to discover that the Sunburst is actually Laverna; at this moment she stops, with the help of Bibble and Dizzle, sets out to find the real Sunburst.

 Since the weakness of sparkle fairies is water, Elina and her friends head to the river where they find Sunburst imprisoned in a magic bubble.
 Elina heads back to the garden bringing the real Sunburst with her.
 Laverna is forced to give up her disguise but demands the Enchantress hand over the crown or she will prevent the rite from being completed.
 The Enchantress hands over the crown and is imprisoned.
 Laverna does not keep her promise and shoots a magical ray to destroy the rainbow.

 Elina steps in front of Laverna's magical ray and is helped by the other six apprentices, forming a spectrum with the seven colors of the rainbow that strike Laverna.
 Laverna loses her powers and is destroyed.
-The Enchantress and the Guardians are freed from the spells, and Elina's wings change to gain the beautiful colors of the rainbow.
+The Enchantress and the Guardians are freed from the spells, and Elina's wings become rainbow-colored.
 The rainbow finally appears, ushering in spring, and with their mission accomplished, Elina and Bibble can return to their home in the Magic Meadow.